dwhieb/dissertation/README.md

 1. If you do not have Java installed on your computer, download it from [here][Java] and then install it on your computer.

 1. Run the ANC Tool following the instructions on the [ANC Tool page][ANC-Tool].
 The MASC version of the ANC Tool must be run from the command line by navigating to the folder where `ANCTool-x.x.x.jar` is located and entering `run.sh` on the command line.

-    If you have `npm` installed on your computer and have cloned this repository, you can skip the above step and simply run `npm run anc` from the command line to start the ANC Tool.

 1. The first time you run the ANC Tool, it will ask you to specify the location of a resource header file.
 Point this to the file `resource-header.xml` located in the root of the MASC data folder you downloaded and click _Accept_.